Hypernetwork models are small neural networks for modifying styles.

 Difference from other model types

-I will explain the difference between hypernetworks and other model types to help you understand and decide which one to use.
+I will explain the difference between hypernetworks and other model types: Checkpoint models, LoRA, and embeddings.

 Checkpoint models contain all the necessary information to generate images.
 You can recognize them by their large file size.
 They range from 2 to 7 GB.
 Hypernetwork is typically below 200 MB.